How to Prove a China Birth Certificate Is Unobtainable for U.S. Immigration Purposes

 USCIS asks for a “certification” from the China notary that the certificate is unobtainable.
 7 USCIS-PM A.4(B)(1).
 Unfortunately, Chinese law does not require notaries to issue such certifications, so the notary may not issue one.
 In that case, the applicant must submit evidence of repeated good faith attempts to obtain the NBC.
 Id.

-State Department Rules for When a Birth Certificate Is Unobtainable
+C. State Department Rules for When a Birth Certificate Is Unobtainable

 The applicant must submit proof of the attempts to obtain the NBC.
 Id.

-Secondary Evidence of the Circumstances of Birth
+D. Secondary Evidence of the Circumstances of Birth

-Even if the birth certificate is unobtainable, still the applicant must provide secondary evidence of the circumstances of their birth.
+If the NBC is unobtainable, the applicant must provide secondary evidence of the circumstances of their birth.
 8 C.F.R. § 103.2(b)(2) (USCIS rules); 22 C.F.R. § 42.65(d)(1) (State Dep’t rules).

 This could include, for example: